-For generations, members of Fifth Avenue Presbyterian Church have offered thanks for the community of fellowship and faithful service they have found in this congregation.
-By remembering the church in their wills and other forms of planned giving, they have helped to sustain the mission and ministries of FAPC for generations to come.
+For generations, members of Fifth Avenue Presbyterian Church have offered thanks for the faithfulness and fellowship they have found in this congregation.
+By remembering the church "at the end of their days," they have helped to sustain our ministries.

 Planned giving is a way that each of us can make a final tithe, a return to God of some portion of all that God has given to us.
 The practice of planned giving encourages us to look beyond our monthly budget and our annual pledge to consider the gifts we will make to the church when our need for worldly assets is done.

-Nearly half of all Americans (including more than 70% of adults under age 35) do not have a will.
-If you die intestate, your assets will be apportioned according to state law -- which may or may not conform with your wishes.
+More than half of all Americans (including nearly 80% of adults under age 35) do not have a will.
+If you die intestate, your assets will be apportioned according to state law—which may or may not conform with your wishes.
 By making a will, you help provide for the people and places who mean the most to you.

 Life insurance policies, retirement accounts, savings accounts and other assets are also potential avenues of providing for the church.

 A life insurance policy that is no longer needed for your family’s security may be given to Fifth Avenue Presbyterian Church.
 You may name the church as a contingent beneficiary of an existing policy, or you may purchase a new policy and designate the church as the owner and beneficiary.